Transition to Adulthood

 Point-Of-View Video Modeling

-Each video model is taken from the perspective of the learner using real people and is taken in the actual setting where the task would take place.
-Only the hands of the person are shown in the video model, making it feel as if the learner themselves were completing the task.
-These engaging videos run from one to three minutes in length, and follow the steps of the task analysis.
+Each video model in Transition to Adulthood is taken from the perspective of the learner, using real people in the real setting where the task would take place.
+Only the hands of the person in the video model are shown, making it feel as if the learner themselves were completing the task.
+These engaging videos run from 1 to 3 minutes in length, and follow the steps of the task analysis.
 While the students view the video, each step in the task analysis is read aloud in the first person as it is completed.

 Don’t Just Take Our Word For It – See For Yourself!